-To Schedule an Appointment, Call Us Toll Free At 1.877.526.3457.
-Or, Send Us an E-mail for a Prompt Response.
+To Schedule an Appointment, Call Us Toll Free at 1.877.873.8208 or Email Us for a Prompt Response.

 If you slip and fall on someone else’s property, do they owe you damages?
 It depends.
 Getting injured on another person’s property does not, in itself, make you eligible to receive damages from the property owner.
 However, there are some cases in which the owner may be held liable.
 In general, the owner may be made to pay damages to the fall victim if the owner’s negligence – or direct actions – created conditions that were unsafe.
 For example, the owner could be held liable if ice or snow has accumulated on the property, sidewalks are damaged, or potholes and debris pose a risk to walkers, and reasonable steps to remedy the situation have not been taken.

 Furthermore, if the owner was aware of the hazard but did not correct it, they still aren’t likely to be considered liable if proper notice was posted.
 For example, if a damaged sidewalk is in the process of being repaired, the municipality probably won’t be held liable for someone falling if warning signs have been posted and the area under repair has been roped off.
 This is where a slip and fall lawyer may be able to assist.

 Demonstrating that another party is liable for your slip and fall can be difficult.
 If you would like legal advice, feel free to contact our team of West Virginia slip and fall lawyers anytime.
-Or if you’d prefer to contact us online, please fill out this form and we will respond right away.

 Jan Dils, Attorneys at Law